Nachowarrior/railcore.github.io/customization/tool_offset_z_configuration.md

 G28 Z
 ```

 Now, put your piece of paper on the deck.
 Jog down until the nozzle JUST touches it and drags it a bit.
 Check Z - it should say something like -1.2.
-Now, you want to enter that (as a positive value) as the “offset” for tool 0.
+Now, you want to enter that (as a positive value) as the “offset” for tool 0. (where? specify where this next line goes. also specify what to do if the value is positive)

 ```
 G10 L1 P0 Z1.2 ; set tool offset for tool 0
 ```

 You need to insert this manually in your config-override file the first time, save that file, then reboot.
 Like this:
+(please speficy where the values come from. why is z6.28 in this example?)
 ```
 ; Probed tool offsets
 G10 P0 Z6.28